timthegod/timthegod.github.io/_posts/2019-06-20-Mask_RCNN-post .md

 ## Background remove using Mask-RCNN

-Using Mask-RCNN to remove backfround in video.
+Using Mask-RCNN to remove background in video.

 {% include youtube.html id="FCz4Ai1TtEM" %}